P-Michele/CTF/portswigger/Server-Side/XXE.md

 -Exploiting blind XXE to retrieve data via error messages, where the attacker can trigger a parsing error message containing sensitive data.

+PS.
+SYSTEM is used to create custom entities

 # PREVENT XXE:

 Disable thos feature that you don't need in your XML library